• broken image

 broken image

-Gabrielle Francis, M.A
+Gabrielle Francis, Ph.D.

-Gabrielle is on internship at the Illinois School Psychology Internship Consortium (ISPIC).
+Gabrielle recently finished her internship at the Illinois School Psychology Internship Consortium (ISPIC).
 Gabrielle is from Trinidad and Tobago, and served as the project lead for the Early Childhood subgroup operating within the RAISE Lab.
 She attended the University of Delaware, where she received her BA in Psychology with minors in Women's Studies and Human Development and Family Services.
 After graduating in 2018, she spent her gap year working with the Trinidad and Tobago Children's Authority.
 Gabrielle's research interests broadly included teacher wellbeing, culturally responsive interventions, school-community partnerships, and positive psychology.
 In her spare time, she enjoyed writing (she had written and self-published a book on Amazon!), exercising, and reading.
 Gabby was excited about her work in this lab due to the skills and confidence that she was building, which would help her in her later career.
 In her free time, Gabby enjoys reading, writing, and running.

 gabriellefra@usf.edu